 Hidden Lake Overlook is a 2.9-mile out-and-back, with about 567 ft elevation gain.
 You can find this trail at Logan Pass.

-A very popular trail but a great little (0.9-mile loop) trail off the Going-to-the-Sun road is Trails of Cedar.
+A very popular trail but a great little (0.9-mile loop) trail on the Going-to-the-Sun road is Trails of Cedar.

 Running Eagle Falls Trail is a quick (0.6-mile loop) trail off Two Medicine Road.